darwinmanlapat/parking_lot_system/README.md

 - Unless stated otherwise in the query on my email, we will assume that the 24-hour fee will be override any other fees of that day (including the base rate) and will only compute for the remaining hours.

+- As confirmed in my email, the base rate will only apply on the first day.
+Any remaining hours in the subsequent days will be computed as exceeding hours.

 ### Returning Vehicles

-- Unless stated otherwise in the query on my email, returning vehicles can only return to a similar spot size to its previous spot so that we can retain the same parking fee calculation for its continuous rate.
-The parking logic still applies to this scenario albeit for the same parking slot size only.
+- ~~Unless stated otherwise in the query on my email, returning vehicles can only return to a similar spot size to its previous spot so that we can retain the same parking fee calculation for its continuous rate.
+The parking logic still applies to this scenario albeit for the same parking slot size only.~~

+- As confirmed in my email, returning vehicles will still follow the current parking logic and will able to park based on its size and the entry point's proximity.
+The continuous fee will be still be the same calculation logic for the current parking slot size regardless of its previous slot size.

 ## Improvements